aesophor/wmderland/README.md

 * there are many features that I've rarely used
 * ~44k lines of C code, which is a bit hard to trace and maintain

-#### Wmderland
+#### wmderland
-Wmderland, while derived from i3, is built with a different philosophy in mind.
-The plan for Wmderland is to become a modern but minimal tiling window manager which:
+wmderland, while derived from i3, is built with a different philosophy in mind.
+The plan for wmderland is to become a modern but minimal tiling window manager which:
 * follows Unix philosophy - Do one thing and do it well
 * has an easy-to-use config
 * tiling behaviors are similar to that of i3